 Fruit, Berries, and Seeds

 Berries, small pieces of soft fruit, and seeds are a favorite staple of bluebirds.
-They are especially important during cooler parts of the year when insects aren’t as plentiful.
+They are essential during cooler parts of the year when insects aren’t as plentiful.

 Mealworms

 Bird lovers will have no problem keeping the birds coming back if they fill feeders with mealworms.
-The best bluebird feeders are designed to contain mealworms as well as other favorite treats.
+The best bluebird feeders are designed to contain mealworms and other favorite treats.
 Be sure to keep the feeder in the same location.
 The birds become accustomed to coming to the same place at the same time to feed.

 Suet